video-SALMONN 2: Caption-Enhanced Audio-Visual Large Language Models: Related Work

-In the realm of audio perception, SALMONN \cite{tang2024salmonn} uses a dual-encoder structure and can perform zero-shot audio reasoning tasks.
-LTU \cite{gong2024listen} and LTU-AS \cite{gong-ltuas} trained on a large audio event QA dataset can answer open-ended questions about audio content.
-Qwen-Audio \cite{Qwen-Audio} and Qwen2-Audio \cite{Qwen2Audio} are built on large amounts of audio data to achieve high performance on a wide range of carefully selected audio tasks.
-Other works \cite{zhengbat,tang24d_interspeech} extend the LLM to perceive spatial audio information obtained from microphone array recordings.
+In the realm of audio perception, SALMONN \citep{tang2024salmonn} uses a dual-encoder structure and can perform zero-shot audio reasoning tasks.
+LTU \citep{gong2024listen} and LTU-AS \citep{gong-ltuas} trained on a large audio event QA dataset can answer open-ended questions about audio content.
+Qwen-Audio \citep{Qwen-Audio} and Qwen2-Audio \citep{Qwen2Audio} are built on large amounts of audio data to achieve high performance on a wide range of carefully selected audio tasks.
+Other works \citep{zhengbat,tang24d_interspeech} extend the LLM to perceive spatial audio information obtained from microphone array recordings.

 As the visual frame sequence is often paired with audio in real-world video recordings, some studies investigate understanding non-silent video.
-Vid2Seq \cite{yang2023vid2seq} utilises speech transcriptions to enhance video captioning. video-SALMONN \cite{sun2024videosalmonn} uses a multi-resolution causal Q-Former to understand audio and video simultaneously. video-SALMONN-o1 \cite{sun2025video} enhances audio-visual reasoning abilities through process DPO.
-The Google Gemini model achieves video understanding as a native multimodal LLM built upon text, audio, and visual tokens \cite{geminiteam2024geminifamilyhighlycapable}.
-AVicuna \cite{tang2024avicuna} achieves audio-visual temporal understanding by introducing pseudo-untrimmed video data.
-Video-LLaMA \cite{damonlpsg2023videollama} and Video-LLaMA 2 \cite{damonlpsg2024videollama2} directly concatenate audio and visual tokens for joint audio and video understanding.
-InternVideo2 \cite{wang2024internvideo2} aligns video to audio events, speech and text through cross-modal contrastive learning for joint audio-video understanding.
-Qwen2.5-Omni \cite{xu2025qwen2} not only achieves audio-visual understanding but is also able to generate text and speech in a streaming manner.
+Vid2Seq \citep{yang2023vid2seq} utilises speech transcriptions to enhance video captioning. video-SALMONN \citep{sun2024videosalmonn} uses a multi-resolution causal Q-Former to understand audio and video simultaneously. video-SALMONN-o1 \citep{sun2025video} enhances audio-visual reasoning abilities through process DPO.
+The Google Gemini model achieves video understanding as a native multimodal LLM built upon text, audio, and visual tokens \citep{geminiteam2024geminifamilyhighlycapable}.
+AVicuna \citep{tang2024avicuna} achieves audio-visual temporal understanding by introducing pseudo-untrimmed video data.
+Video-LLaMA \citep{damonlpsg2023videollama} and Video-LLaMA 2 \citep{damonlpsg2024videollama2} directly concatenate audio and visual tokens for joint audio and video understanding.
+InternVideo2 \citep{wang2024internvideo2} aligns video to audio events, speech, and text through cross-modal contrastive learning for joint audio-video understanding.
+Qwen2.5-Omni \citep{xu2025qwen2} not only achieves audio-visual understanding but is also able to generate text and speech in a streaming manner.
 Qwen3-Omni \citep{xu2025qwen3omnitechnicalreport} further enhances omni understanding by supporting longer audio input, enabling multimodal thinking mode, and significantly reducing streaming latency.